fastturtle/fastturtle.github.io/_pages/about.md

 I am a Staff Research Engineer at DeepMind in London.
 My research interests span reinforcement learning, representation learning, data-efficient learning, and multimodal modeling.
 I'm also interested in building tools that accelerate the pace of research in machine learning and AI.

-I am one of the pioneers of Distributed Reinforcement Learning at DeepMind and in the greater academic community.
+Among other contributions, I helped pioneer Distributed Reinforcement Learning at DeepMind, and in the greater academic community.
 Our papers [Distributed Prioritized Experience Replay](https://arxiv.org/abs/1803.00933) and [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/abs/1804.08617) helped to prove the effectiveness of using Distributed Reinforcement Learning.
 We developed and open-sourced [Acme](https://github.com/deepmind/acme), [Reverb](https://github.com/deepmind/reverb), and [Launchpad](https://github.com/deepmind/launchpad) to make Distributed RL easier.

 More recently I have been working on multi-modal, multi-task, multi-embodiment generalist policies such as [Gato](https://www.deepmind.com/publications/a-generalist-agent).
 I'm excited to see where this work takes us next.